TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-gr-xc6s/README.txt

 This will ONLY work with correct version of ISE installed, and the XILINX variable properly set in the shell.
-For ISE13 it is recommened to use the 'ise' make target and for ISE14 to use the 'planAhead' target.
+For ISE13 it is recommened to use the 'ise' make target and for ISE14 to use the 'planahead' target.
 To synthesize the design, do

   make ise (ISE13)

 or

-  make planAhead (ISE14)
+  make planahead (ISE14)

 and then